There is not one good leadership style, but nine (9). Which is yours?

 What mistakes do leaders make if they don't change their style?

-Most drivers fall into the trap of having a default, comfortable leadership style and apply it in all situations.
+Most driver falls into the trap, that there is a default, comfortable leadership style and apply it in all situations.
 It's like someone salting every meal, whether it's a soup or a cake.
 The result is bound to be bad.

 A real case from our practice

 Gábor led a highly successful, dynamic sales team.
 His default style was transactional: clear goals, measurable results, bonus for performance.
 This worked perfectly for years.
 But when the company asked his team to launch a new, innovative product, the old way failed.
 What the team needed was not guidance, but inspiration and brainstorming together.
-But Gábor continued to ask for numbers, which led to frustration and a loss of motivation.
-The project only got off the ground when, with the help of our coach, Gábor realised that it was time to move away from visionary and democratic leadership style elements into its repertoire.
+But Gábor continued to ask for numbers, which led to frustration and motivation led to the loss of.
+The project only took off when, with the help of our coach, Gábor realised that it was time to move away from the visionary and democratic leadership style elements into its repertoire.

 There is not one good leadership style, but nine.
 Which is yours?